 In the event of inclement weather conditions, OLQH School follows decisions made by the Office of Catholic Schools.
-In the case of other emergencies, parents will be notified by email, text or phone call from RenWeb, Parent Alert, and local media (TV and radio) as to the procedure for dismissal.
+In the case of other emergencies, parents will be notified by email and/or Parent Alert text, and local media (TV and radio) as to the procedure for dismissal.